finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

 # **delete_instrument**
 > DeleteInstrumentResponse delete_instrument(identifier_type, identifier, scope=scope)

-[EARLY ACCESS] DeleteInstrument: Delete instrument
+[EARLY ACCESS] DeleteInstrument: Soft delete a single instrument

-Delete a particular instrument, as identified by a particular instrument identifier.
+Soft delete a particular instrument, as identified by a particular instrument identifier.
 Once deleted, an instrument is marked as inactive and can no longer be referenced when creating or updating  transactions or holdings.
 You can still query existing transactions and holdings related to the  deleted instrument.

 ### Example